Make-It-Poseable: Feed-forward Latent Posing Model for 3D Characters: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we present a novel feed-forward framework that reframes 3D humanoid character posing as a latent-space transformation problem, which effectively addresses the limitations of geometry-based rigging or pose-conditioned generative methods.
-Comprehensive experiments demonstrate the superiority of our method and its considerable potential for various applications.
+In this paper, we present Make-It-Poseable, a novel feed-forward framework that reframes 3D character posing as a latent-space transformation problem.
+By shifting the deformation paradigm away from the constraints of explicit geometry, our method effectively addresses the limitations of existing techniques, particularly when handling assets with flawed structures.
+Comprehensive experiments demonstrate the superiority in posing quality and the robust zero-shot generalization of our method, alongside its considerable potential for diverse 3D authoring applications.

-Despite the merits, several avenues still remain for future exploration and improvement.
-First, our framework's skeleton-agnostic designs allow for a direct extension to support general articulated objects like non-bipedal characters, which would require training on corresponding large-scale animatable datasets.
-Second, extending the framework to accept multiple source shapes, \eg, individual body parts or a gallery of poses, could facilitate more flexible posing through adaptive combination or selection.